(Last Updated on : 14/11/2016)

 are situated amidst the blue waters of the Arabian Sea

-and the sombre mountains of the Western Ghats.
+and the sombre mountains of the Western Ghats Mountain Range in India.
 They are home to a range of birds, freshwater fishes, mammals and reptiles as well as a number of species of trees.
 The tropical forests and the gushing rivers work in unison to form a magnificent atmosphere that lulls every tourist.
 Kerala is a state situated on the Malabar Coast of southwester India.
-Some of the main rivers flowing through the Cities of Kerala are the Periyar River
+Some of the main rivers flowing through the cities of Kerala are the Periyar River

 , the Bharathapuzha River